Tech-at-DU/Flask-Playlister/P02-Adding-MongoDB/content.md

----
-title: "Adding a MongoDB Database to Your App"
+# Adding a MongoDB Database to Your App
-slug: adding-mongodb
----

 ## MongoDB - A NoSQL Database